top of page

 Inpatient Psychiatric Hospitalization

-Time spent in the hospital is mean to be SHORT.
-Inpatient services typically include assessment/evaluation, crisis stabilization, diagnosis, treatment, crisis planning, medication management, and referral.
+Inpatient services typically include assessment, diagnosis, treatment, crisis planning, medication management, and referral.
+24/7 supervision is provided in a hospital or clinical setting.

 Use the BLUE filter to narrow your search.
 Click on the + to open more options.
 You can add more than one filter to your search.